corenova/kos/reactor/mqtt.md

-# mqtt persona
+# mqtt reactor

-This persona provides message based transactions using MQTT as a client.
+This reactor provides message based transactions using MQTT as a client.
 Server-side flow will be added soon.

 For additional usage example, you can refer to